zerocracy/zerocracy.github.io/_posts/2018/06/2018-09-11-boilerplate.md

 Computers will plan and control our routine work, while we will do what we love to do—real work.
-AI actually can replace them, decreasing project failure rate.
+AI actually can already replace managers in software projects, decreasing project failure rate.
-Zerocracy is an AI-empowered chatbot that automates the majority of routine and boring operations project managers often fail to do right in software projects.
+Zerocracy is an AI-empowered chatbot that automates the majority of routine and boring operations project managers often fail to do right in software projects, and helps increase the quality of product, decrease costs, and improve maintainability.

 Important documents:<br/>
 [Executive Summary](http://papers.zold.io/executive-summary.pdf),